Obtaining the multiple Debever null directions: Algorithmic determination of the multiple Debever null directions

 A type D Weyl tensor takes the canonical expression \cite{FMS-Weyl}

 where ${\cal U}$ is the simple (non null) eigen-bivector, and $\rho$ the double eigenvalue.
 The simple and unitary real two-form $U$ is the volume element of the time-like {\em principal plane} of a type D Weyl tensor.
 The two double null Debever directions $\ell_{\pm}$ are the {\em null principal directions} of $U$.
+Then, on the one hand, in \cite{FMS-Weyl} it is shown that:

+\begin{proposition} Let ${\cal W}$ be a type D Weyl tensor.
+Then, the double Debever null directions $\ell_\pm$ can be obtained as